-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT STUDENTS COMMENTS OR TESTED ADVANCED GENDER: About the same percentage of boys and girls at our school scored Proficient or Advanced.
-Boys 53% 187 Girls 54% 173 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-Because we give this test in English, English Learners tend English proficient 79% 159 English Learners 34% 201 to be at a disadvantage INCOME: We cannot compare scores for these two subgroups because the number of students tested who were not from low-income families was either zero or too Low income 54% 356 NO DATA AVAILABLE Not low income N/A 4 small to be statistically significant Learning disabled NO DATA AVAILABLE N/A 20 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students tested with learning disabilities was either zero or too Not learning disabled 55% 340 small to be statistically significant.
-ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will differ from school to school.
-Measures of the achievement Hispanic/Latino 53% 347 gap are beyond the scope of this report.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 64% 160 GENDER: About four percent more boys than girls at our school scored Proficient or Advanced.
+Girls 60% 169 English proficient 70% 180 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 52% 149 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 61% 260 INCOME: About four percent fewer students from lower-income families scored Proficient or Advanced than our Not low income 65% 69 other students.
+Learning disabled NO DATA A VAILABLE N/A 16 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 63% 313 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 80% 134 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 46% 147 differ from school to school.
+Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2010 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

 N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or no safeguard student privacy the CDE withheld all results because very few students took the test or or privacy are suppressing it because the number of valid test scores is not large enough to be meaningful.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

+N/S: Not statistically significant.
+While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.